heroku-examples/heroku-applink-pattern-org-job-nodejs/README.md

 ```

 # Technical Information
-- The [Heroku Key Value Store](https://elements.heroku.com/addons/heroku-redis) add-on (Heroku Redis) is used to manage two channels (`quoteQueue`, `dataQueue`) that act as queues for sample data and quote generation jobs.
-The `mini` tier of this [add-on](https://devcenter.heroku.com/articles/heroku-redis) can be used for this sample.
+- The [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) add-on is used to manage job queuing via a single Redis Stream named `jobsChannel`.
+While there are logically two types of jobs (quote generation and sample data management), both are sent to this same stream.
+The worker process reads from this stream and dispatches jobs to the appropriate service based on the job type included in the message payload.
+The `mini` tier of this [add-on](https://devcenter.heroku.com/articles/heroku-redis) is suitable for this sample.
 Redis connection details are managed via environment variables (typically set in `.env` locally or via Heroku Config Vars).
 - Node.js and the `Procfile` define the `web` and `worker` process types.
-The `web` process runs the Fastify server (`server/index.js`) handling API requests, while the `worker` process (`server/worker.js`) listens to the Redis queues and executes jobs.
+The `web` process runs the Fastify server (`server/index.js`) handling API requests and publishing jobs to the Redis stream, while the `worker` process (`server/worker.js`) listens to the stream and executes jobs using the appropriate service (`server/services/quote.js` or `server/services/data.js`).
 - The quote generation logic in `server/services/quote.js` uses the AppLink SDK's Data API and Unit of Work pattern (`org.dataApi.newUnitOfWork`, `commitUnitOfWork`) to insert **Quote** and **QuoteLineItem** records together within a single transaction, ensuring atomicity.
 - The `invoke.sh` script relies on the `x-client-context` header being correctly passed for authentication when running locally.
 The main `Procfile` is used for deployment, which incorporates the Heroku Integration service mesh.
 - The main worker process (`server/worker.js`) receives job messages via Redis, extracts and initializes the Salesforce context, and then delegates the core processing logic (using the context) to handlers defined in `server/services/quote.js` and `server/services/data.js`.